 How many times will you change careers in your lifetime?
-If you're like most people, you'll change careers at least several times over the course of your life.
+Studies show the number is increasing.
 How successful you'll be in making transitions among careers can at least be partially attributed to the amount of career research and preparation you've done.

-Career research involves a set of linked activities that shape and influence the entire career development of an individual.
 Career research involves leveraging a mix of online and offline resources.
-Career research opens up newer avenues and shapes the personal and professional growth of an individual.
 The importance of career research in today's highly competitive job environment cannot be overstated.

 If you want to maximize the chances of finding a career in which you will thrive, and which will be grateful to have you, you need to do some research.